-Dine and drink the night away at Epilogue Lounge.
-Described by Lonely Planet as “the coolest” place in Alice Springs, it brings together everything you need in an eating and entertainment venue: stylish but not pretentious retro décor, vibrant atmosphere, food served all day, a decent wine list and a great location (its located smack in the middle of town).
+Stop for before or after dinner drinks Epilogue Lounge.
+It's also another great dinner option.
+Described by Lonely Planet as the coolest place in Alice Springs, it's known for its stylish retro décor, a vibrant atmosphere, food served all day, a decent wine list and a great location (it’s located right in the middle of town).

 Get up before dawn to experience a sunrise balloon ride with Outback Ballooning.
 Witness the remarkable colours of the early morning dawn over the MacDonnell Ranges – on most days, you’ll spot Australian wildlife, particularly red kangaroos, in their natural environment.

 After your flight reflect on the morning’s voyage over a picnic breakfast of muffins, carrot cake, fresh fruit, banana bread, cheese and biscuits accompanied by sparkling wine and fruit juice.

 Spot furry, feathered & thorny wildlife at the Alice Springs Desert Park

 Spot rare and endangered animals in the nocturnal house then witness the star attraction, the ‘free-flying birds of prey’ show.